bartwesselink/dbl-visualization/src/opengl/documentation.md

 Scales the OpenGL view by the given factor.
 Scaling is multiplicative.
 - `public translate(dx: number, dy: number, width: number, height: number): void`
 Translates the OpenGL view by the given distance.
 The `dx` and `dy` parameters denote the distance to translate the model in the x and y direction respectively and the `width` and `height` respectively denote the width and height of the canvas.
 Translations are cumulative.
+- `public rotate(rotation: number): void`
+Rotates the OpenGL view by the given number of degrees.
+Rotations are additive.

 # Rendering
 All the rendering methods will ask for a color to use.
 The color should be provided as an array containing the red, green, blue and alpha values as floats.
 These floats should all be in range 0 to 1.